-Adapted from the Queensland Government Department of Public Work "Smart and Sustainable Homes - Designing for Queensland's Climate"
+Adapted from the Queensland Government Department of Public Wor

 There are a number of design standards and features that will help create a neighbourhood personality that is attractive, family-friendly and a source of pride.
 High quality builds will also safeguard the interests of all residents in this like-minded community.